 Usually, I go into the mountains to get something: experiences; solace; mental and physical wellbeing.
 I take.
 I extract.
 Rarely do I give.

 Look, it’s simple.
-I’m society’s child, a product of capitalism, an entrepreneur who started Alpinist Magazine and the Alpinist Film Festival and Outerlocal and blah blah blah in part to make a buck.
+I’m society’s child, a product of capitalism, an entrepreneur who started various endeavors in part to make a buck.
 Everything about my life—my home, my car, my gear, my trips—is conditioned by capitalism—and the space I work in, the one that has been my home, my community and my livelihood for a generation, is too.
 I work in the outdoor industry, which trumpets stats like some idiot savant: $887 billion in economic activity generated every year, 7.6 million jobs, $59 billion in tax revenue, blah blah blah.
-We are the third-largest economic sector in America, as the mantra in the halls of the outdoor rec trade shows goes, and we demand more of that big fat American pie!
+We are the third-largest economic sector in America, as the mantra in the halls of the outdoor rec trade shows goes, and we demand more of that big fat American pie.

 My experiences in the mountains are consumptive because everything in my life conditions me to consume, to extract, to take.
 That’s the point of capitalism, so it’s not surprising that that’s the point of my adventures, too.
-Even the media I consume is designed to feed my consumption.
+Even the media I consume is designed to stoke my consumption.
 Check out that dude in the ad/article/video.
 If only I had those new Scarpa Alien boots—3.9 pounds!—I could go faster, longer, higher.
-And wouldn’t my photogenic ass look sweet in that orange pair of Norrona pants?
+And wouldn’t I look great in that orange pair of Norrona pants?

 On a deeper, quieter level, of course, I know this isn’t what nature has to offer.
 It’s not why I go up there.

 But I honestly don’t have much of a framework with which to understand and appreciate a different kind of relationship with nature.
 Until I heard about k’e, I had neither the language nor the perspective to help me approach the natural world in a more sustainable way.
-After all, it’s not like my relationships with mountains and rocks and clouds and seracs are reciprocal, they way they are, or at least are supposed to be, with my family.
+After all, it’s not like my relationships with mountains and rocks and clouds and seracs are reciprocal, the way they are, or at least are supposed to be, with my family.